arercon/Hypernews/README.md

 # Hypernews Portal
 My first Django-project, a blog.
+Might get an update if i have time.